tersesystems/blindsight/docs/src/main/paradox/usage/slf4j.md

 ## Arguments

 Arguments in Blindsight are type checked, in constrast to the SLF4J API, which takes an `Any`.
-There **must** be a type class instance of @scaladoc[ToArguments](com.tersesystems.blindsight.ToArguments) in scope.
+There **must** be a type class instance of @scaladoc[ToArgument](com.tersesystems.blindsight.ToArgument) in scope.
 This is to prevent awkward `toString` matches on object instances, and ensure that structured logging is taking place.

 ```scala
 // Will not compile, because no ToArgument[SomeRandomObject] is found in implicit scope!